Sam-Muhoho/One/README.md

-This is the Moringa Project 1
+This is the Moringa Project-1